 If you can’t find your match via online dating, you might get desperate and ask Alexa to become more than friends.
 But brace yourself, because she’ll let you down easy:

 “I like you, as a friend.”

 So Alexa is cool with hanging out, but she’s not ready for something more yet.
 Those seriously considering asking their Amazon Echo out on a date should seek help.

 3. More Cowbell

-It’s up to you whether you want to dance around the room with an imaginary cowbell afterward.
+It’s up to you whether you want to dance around the room to that cowbell afterward.

 We’re not sure why Amazon decided to add a sneeze command to Alexa.
 Alas, it’s one of her hidden talents.

 “You’re in luck, I can sneeze on command.
 ACHOO!”